cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 }
 ```

-Note that interchain accounts controller modules should not execute any logic upon packet receipt, i.e. the `onRecvPacket` callback should not be called, and in case it is called, it should simply return an error acknowledgement:
+Note that interchain accounts controller modules should not execute any logic upon packet receipt, i.e. the `onRecvPacket` callback should not be called, and in case it is called, it should simply return an error acknowledgment:

 ```typescript
 // Called on Controller Chain by Relayer